Family CHARACIDAE: Subfamily CHARACINAE Latreille 1825 (Characines)

 Amazonichthys lindeae (Géry 1973) in honor of Linde Geisler, who collected holotype with German biologist and aquarist Rolf Geisler (1925–2012), presumably her husband

-Amazonichthys lu Esguícero & Mendonça 2023 in honor of biologist Luciana Leite, known by her friends as “Lu,” for her “incredible enthusiasm and work towards the conservation of South American flora and fauna and for her endless fight in favor of women’s rights” [a noun in apposition, without the matronymic “ae”]
+Amazonichthys lu Esguícero & Mendonça 2023 in honor of biologist Luciana Leite, known by her friends as “Lu,” for her “incredible enthusiasm and work towards the conservation of South American flora and fauna and for her endless fight in favor of women’s rights” [a noun in apposition, without the genitive “ae”]

 Charax Scopoli 1777 Charax, a non-binominal name introduced by Gronow (1764) for what is probably C. gibbosus, from chárax (Gr. χάραξ), a pointed stake of a palisade, referring to its densely packed sharp teeth